Legends car racing: Legends Big Money 100 at Charlotte

 The cars have very tight specifications to ensure cars are quite similar with each other.
-All cars utilize the same parts, engine and tires.
-The only adjustable areas on the cars are: camber angle, caster angle, ride height, tire pressure, spring rates, wheelbase, and gearing.
+All cars utilise the same parts, engine and tyres.
+The only adjustable areas on the cars are: camber angle, caster angle, ride height, tyre pressure, spring rates, wheelbase, and gearing.
 All of these adjustments are also strictly regulated in the INEX rule book.
 The overall similarity in the cars ensures good racing, at a low cost.
 It also puts the race in the hands of the driver and the setup of the race car, instead of being about who can spend the most money.